You remember JoJo potatoes, right? Thick sliced potato wedges, seasoned, dredged in flour and deep-fried. Yeah, those JoJo potatoes.

 If you haven't tried JoJo potatoes or are too young to even know what a drive-in movie is, you simply must try these.
 The heat can be adjusted according to taste.
 If you don't have chili oil, add a little cayenne pepper to the flour.

-- 1 teaspoon Crazy Mixed Up Salt (or seasoned salt)
+- ½ teaspoon Crazy Mixed Up Salt or seasoned salt

 - Preheat oven to 400 degrees.

-- Wash and scrub the potatoes and cut each into eight large wedges.
+- Wash and scrub the potato and cut into eight large wedges.
 Add the salt to the flour in a big bowl, mix well and set aside.